 In order to receive the full benefit, a company must reduce costs by at least 25%.
 In 2020, a business could receive up to $5,000 per employee.
 By 2021, employers will receive 70 percent of qualified wages paid to employees.
 There are special rules for recovery startup businesses, so please speak to a tax professional for advice regarding a startup business.

 - A decline in gross receipts, calculated on a quarterly basis – a 50% reduction in 2020 and/or a 20% decrease in 2021, compared to 2019

 - A shutdown due to a government order, which can be a full or partial shutdown – think physical space.

 - A Government order caused more than a nominal effect – consider a modification of your business operations.

-The ERC is available only for the days on which your business was affected by the government order.
+The ERC is available only for the periods during which your business was affected by the government order.
 This means that if you were shut down or had to modify your business because of the order, you can qualify for the credit only for the days on which you were actually impacted.
 For example, if your business was closed for 90 days, you can claim the credit for those days.
 It can also be used as an incentive to keep existing employees and reduce overall payroll costs.

 If your business didn’t meet the 50 percent or 20 percent decline in gross receipts tests, the only way to qualify for the ERC is if it was due to a government order.

 Another way your business can qualify for the ERTC is if a government order caused effects.
 One of the requirements is that these need to be more than nominal effects.
-Below is a list of potential orders that could lead to a qualification:
+Additionally, you can qualify if a government order caused a full or partial suspension of your business.